srujananeelavar/srujananeelavar.github.io/_pages/cv.md

   _Hiller Lab, Carnegie Mellon University_

-  - Conducted a comparative genomics analysis to assess the covariance between the regulator Rgg144 and its corresponding signal peptides, namely SHP144, rio120, rio121, and rio122 in _Streptococcus pneumoniae_.
-  - Designed and generated a network diagram to elucidate the specificity of interactions between the regulator and the signal peptides to understand cell-cell communication in pneumococcus.
+  - Developed a Python pipeline for analyzing genomic variations in Rgg-SHP144 system aiming to identify binding sites and regulon components in _Streptococcus pneumoniae_.
+  - Conducting empirical investigations to assess cross-communication dynamics between distinct allelic variants of Rgg-SHP144 within a reporter strain.

 - **Graduate Teaching Assistant**, _Pittsburgh, PA_ <span style="color:grey">— Aug 2023 – Dec 2023</span>

   _Carnegie Mellon University_

+  - Practical Computing for Biologists (03-708) & Professional Skills for Biotechnology, Quantitative & Computational Biology (03-604).
   - Contributed to the development of students' professional communication skills by focusing on elevator pitch refinement and interview techniques and offered guidance on effectively tailoring of communication to diverse audiences.
   - Conducted and evaluated mock interviews to simulate real-world scenarios, allowing students to practice articulating their professional skills and experiences.
+  - Organized office hours to address student queries on practical computing topics, including Bash, Python, and basic R.
+  - Evaluated and graded homework assignments, providing constructive feedback to enhance student comprehension and skill development in computing fundamentals.

 - **Bioscientific Content Developer**, _Remote_ <span style="color:grey">— Dec 2021 – May 2022</span>